Residue currents and fundamental cycles: Proofs of Theorem and Theorem

 \section{Proofs of Theorem~\ref{thmmain2} and Theorem~\ref{thmnonpure}}

 A key part in the proof of Theorem~\ref{thmmain2} is to prove that the currents on the left-hand sides of \eqref{eqmain2} and \eqref{eqmain3} are independent of the choice of locally free resolution $(E,\varphi)$ of $\Ok_Z$ and the choice of connections on $E_0,\dots,E_p$.
-In fact, for future reference, we prove this more generally for free resolutions of finitely generated $\Ok_{X,\zeta}$-modules, as the proofs are the same in this situation.

 \begin{lma} Let $G$ be a finitely generated $\Ok_{X,\zeta}$-module of codimension $p$, and let $(E,\varphi)$ and $(F,\psi)$ be Hermitian free resolutions of $G$.
 Then,

 where $D$ is the connection on $\End(E\oplus F)$ induced by arbitrary connections on $E_0,\dots,E_p$ and $F_0,\dots,F_p$. \end{lma}